What Is Retrofit? A Homeowner’s Guide to Improving Energy Performance in Existing Homes

 7. Value and Pride

-A sustainable retrofit adds long-term value to your home and contributes to a more resilient future.
-For many homeowners, investing in a retrofit brings a real sense of pride and purpose.
+A sustainable retrofit can add long-term value to a home and contribute to a more resilient future.
+For many homeowners, investing in a retrofit also brings a sense of pride and purpose.

 Retrofitting is a process, not a product.
-It begins with understanding how your building currently performs—what’s working, what’s not, and where the biggest opportunities lie.
+It begins with understanding how a building currently performs.
+What is working, what is not, and where the main opportunities for improvement lie.

 How your home is used day to day